jeromezero/proxy/drafts/proxy.md

 She can.
 Should take her ten minutes to get here.

 Forty minutes later, I call her back.
 She doesn't know where she is.
 "Fuck that place."
-She says into the phone, not quite shouting.
+She says into the phone, not quite shouting, not quite crying.
 "They don't care about me there.
 They don't give a shit.
 I ...
 I changed into my work clothes, and then I threw up.
 I changed back into my street clothes, but I just sat there, shaking.
 I was going to walk out.
 Without saying anything.
 Just walk out of there.
 But I threw up, and I put my work clothes back on."

 "Where are you?"
 I say.